If you’re thinking about getting a

 |Sign-Up Bonus||Annual Fee||Bonus Earning Categories|

-A better choice for most travelers is the Premier Rewards Gold Card from American Express card.
-It has a more affordable annual fee – $0 Intro Annual Fee for the first year of Card Membership, then $195.
-It also comes with some excellent earning categories, including triple points for airfare and double points for restaurants, gas and groceries.
-The sign-up bonus falls short of the Chase cards, though, at only 25,000 points after spending $$2,000 in 3 months.
+A better choice for most travelers is the American Express Gold Card.
+It has a more affordable annual fee – $250 Annual Fee It also comes with some excellent earning categories, including triple points for airfare and double points for restaurants, gas and groceries.
+The sign-up bonus falls short of the Chase cards, though, at only 35,000 points after spending $2,000 in 3 months.

 Amex Membership Rewards is the most flexible among rewards programs with transferable points.
 It has 17 airline transfer partners, including many international carriers such as Delta, Aeromexico, Air Canada, Alitalia, British Airways, Emirates, Air France KLM and Singapore Airlines.